- On July 27, 2022

 NAZCA LINES LOCATION

-The Nazca Lines are located in a dry coastal desert in southern Peru, some 450 kilometers away from the city of Lima.
+The Nazca Lines are located in the Nazca Desert, a barren plateau in southern Peru, approximately 400 kilometers south of Lima.

 THE ORIGEN OF THE NAZCA LINES